 In March 2016, we acquired MagneMotion Inc., a leading manufacturer of intelligent conveying systems.
 This acquisition continues our strategy to build a portfolio of smart manufacturing technologies by expanding our existing capabilities in independent cart technology.
-In October 2014, we acquired the assets of ESC Services, Inc., a global provider of lockout-tagout services and solutions.
-This acquisition enables our customers to increase their asset utilization and strengthen their enterprise risk management.

-We believe these acquisitions will help us expand our served market and deliver value to our customers.
+We believe these acquisitions and investments will help us expand our served market and deliver value to our customers.